MISP/MISP/docs/INSTALL.rhel7.md

     This guide installs PHP 7.1 from SCL

 !!! warning
-    [PHP 5.6 will be EOL in December 2018](https://secure.php.net/supported-versions.php).
+    [PHP 5.6 and 7.0 aren't supported since December 2018](https://secure.php.net/supported-versions.php).
 Please update accordingly.
-In future only PHP7 will be supported.
+In the future only PHP7 will be supported.

 ## 2.04/ Install PHP 7.1 from SCL
 ```bash